 MCS works closely with Consumer Codes to identify, expose and if necessary, remove those less reputable organisations from the MCS scheme.

-MCS is linked to the Governments’s finance schemes and incentives, such as the Feed-in Tariffs (FIT) and the Renewable Heat Incentive (RHI).
+MCS is linked to the Governments’s finance schemes and incentives, such as the Renewable Heat Incentive (RHI).

 MCS is an eligibility requirement for the various incentive programmes available.